Market Drayton and Rural Parishes Community Covenant

 Local Interests at the Heart

-Does your group/organisation make decisions that support the interests of local people rather than the organisation alone?
+Each member group/organisation makes decisions that support the interests of local people rather than the organisation or individual alone?

-The community and family hubs are a key part of the Shropshire Council's transformation programme and also part of Shropshire Integrated Place Partnership's Neighbourhood approach.
-Their overall aim is to create Happy, Healthier and more Connected Rural Communities, taking a more proactive approach to healthcare that builds resilience within our communities - providing help before we get to crisis point.
+The community and family hubs are a key part of the Shropshire Council's Transformation Programme and also part of Shropshire Integrated Place Partnership's Neighbourhood approach.
+Their overall aim is to create Happier, Healthier and more Connected Rural Communities, taking a more proactive approach to healthcare that builds resilience within our communities - providing help before we get to crisis point.

-Community and Family Hubs are for all-ages, providing a single access point - a 'front door' - to universal services for families with children of all ages (0-19) or up to 25 with special educational needs and disabilities (SEND), with a Start for Life offer at their core.
+Community and Family Hubs are for all-ages, providing a single access point - a "front door" - to universal services for families with children of all ages (0-19) or up to 25 with special educational needs and disabilities (SEND), with a Best Start in Life offer at their core.

 Beyond Children and Families, the hubs aim to support adults and older people to access the support and activities they need to keep themselves as well as possible, including being able to connect with preventative health services, carer support and other social support.

-Hubs provide services and professionals with a shared space to make it easier for people of all ages to access the services they need, and these include physical locations, but also outreach support.
-There are currently 5 hubs (and one health and wellbeing centre) across Shropshire delivering services to the community, the next phase of the project will be to develop hub spokes (or mini-hubs) in areas of the county dependent on identified needs (for example, work underway with Shropshire Community Health Trust to develop a spoke in Bishop's Castle).
+Hubs provide services and professionals with a shared space to make it easier for people of all ages to access the services they need, at these physical locations, but also offering outreach support.
+There are currently 5 hubs (and one health and wellbeing centre) across Shropshire, delivering services to the community, the next phase of the project will be to develop mini-hubs in areas of the county dependent on identified needs.

 How this looks in Market Drayton will be decided by us.